SundhedOpdateretmarts 26, 2026

 • Penis: 63%

-Understanding the HPV vaccine as a powerful cancer prevention tool
+Understanding the HPV vaccine and cancer prevention

 Genital HPV is the most common sexually transmitted infection in the US, having the ability to infect both men and women.
 In most cases of HPV, the immune system clears the virus within two years.
 But in some cases, the body isn’t able to get rid of the infection.
 In cancer-causing infections, it can linger and turn normal cells into abnormal ones, which can then become cancer.